 - With instructor permission, you can receive credit for attending lab meetings and discussion groups (EEB 504 and above).

 - EEB has a Grads Mentoring Undergrads Program, which allows you to meet with graduate students who share your interests in order to learn more about EEB careers and research opportunities.
-Click here to view a list of current mentors.
+Click here to apply (Google Form), or email firstname.lastname@example.org for more information.

 - Natural History Teaching Collection Curation allows undergraduates to acquire a general background of natural history museum work including specimen preparation, ethics, protocols, and database construction.
-Please contact Jessica Welch with any questions.
+Please contact Dr. Arpi Nyari with any questions.

 - The Naturalist Club is a social group that coordinates camping and hiking trips, discusses interests in nature, and helps researchers with data collection.
-For more information, please visit their organization page.
+You can follow the group on Twitter (@utknaturalists).
+For more information, please contact club president Heiler Meek at email@example.com.

 - There is an EEB Honors Option, which requires students to complete their own independent research project.